 Scoping Review: Growing Up in Ireland

-An international team are carrying out a scoping review to inform the development of a potential new birth cohort for the Growing Up in Ireland study.
+A team of cohort studies researchers are carrying out a scoping review to inform the development of a potential new birth cohort for the Growing Up in Ireland study.
 The review consists of a stakeholder consultation, and a literature review of design features, best practices, and possibilities, across selected birth cohort studies and the recent published literature.
+The scoping review is funded by the Department of Children, Equality, Disability, Integration, and Youth (DCEDIY).

 Jointly led by Jennifer Symonds, Laura Taylor, and Seaneen Sloan (UCD), and Yekatariina Chzhen (Trinity College Dublin).